 Outdoor recreation in Wallingford comes with its own set of hazards.
 For example, is the area where you are running or walking safe from criminal activity?
 Are the roads or paths well-maintained?
 Do you have to cross any major thoroughfares where there is heavy traffic?

 Another, often overlooked danger, is the threat from an animal, especially a dog.
 In general, we tend to consider dogs fairly low on the totem pole of threats.
-Unfortunately, there are many instances where it turns out the Fido is not actually man's best friend, and an well-meaning person suffers a dog bite injury.
+Unfortunately, there are many instances where it turns out the Fido is not actually man’s best friend, and a well-meaning person suffers a dog bite injury.

 If you are engaging in outdoor activities, from simply taking a walk in the park to riding your bicycle through the neighborhood, it is important to be aware of the danger of dogs, even those that are leashed.
 Read below for common signs of aggressive dogs and what steps you can take to avoid a dog bite.